-The University of Mississippi is committed to the creation of inclusive learning environments for all students and toward that end is happy to assist students with disabilities with academic, environmental, and social barriers that they may encounter in the classroom and on campus.
-Student Disability Services (SDS) is the University department tasked with facilitating this barrier removal for students with visible and invisible disabilities.
+The University of Mississippi is committed to the creation of inclusive learning environments for all students and toward that end is happy to assist students with disabilities with academic, environmental and social barriers they may encounter in the classroom and on campus.
+Student Disability Services (SDS) is the University department tasked with facilitating this barrier removal for students with apparent and non-apparent disabilities.

-It is the responsibility of students with disabilities to seek assistance from SDS.
-An intake application and interview must be completed and external documentation supporting any requests for assistance must be submitted.
+It is the responsibility of students with disabilities to seek available assistance from SDS.
+An intake application and interview must be completed by the student and external documentation supporting any requests for assistance must be submitted.
 Students are encouraged to begin this process as soon as possible after admission to the University as the approval process can be time consuming.

-Contact SDS at the telephone number and e-mail listed above for additional information or for copies of forms and policies.
-This information can also be found on the SDS website at sds.olemiss.edu.
+To request accommodations, please visit the SDS website at sds.olemiss.edu/apply-forservices and complete an application using the Rebel Access system.
+Please contact SDS at the telephone number and e-mail above for assistance.
+Additional information can also be found on the SDS website (sds.olemiss.edu).